What is a VPN? VPN meaning explained in 2024

 2. The best VPN for beginners: ExpressVPN

-Using a VPN for the first time might seem like a daunting prospect - luckily, ExpressVPN does all the hard work for you.
-Its automation and one-click connection mean you'll spend less time tweaking settings and more time unblocking sites, services, and apps from around the world.
+Using a VPN for the first time might seem like a daunting prospect—luckily, ExpressVPN does all the hard work for you.
+Its automation and one-click connection mean you don't have to spend time tweaking the settings.
+While it's a notably more expensive option, it's well worth it if you just want something you can set and forget.

 3. The best cheap VPN: Surfshark

-If you're looking for a bargain, Surfshark never disappoints.
-It's a budget-friendly VPN that packs a ton of value into its plans—and it's more than capable of accessing your favorite streaming platforms, too.
+If you want sheer value for money, Surfshark never disappoints.
+It's a budget-friendly VPN that packs a ton of features into its plans—and it's more than capable of accessing your favorite streaming platforms, too.
+With unlimited devices, you can protect every device you own without breaking the bank.

 How do VPNs work